Last changed 3 Sept 2011 ............... Length about 2,000 words (16,000 bytes).

 In what way(s) does this matter?

 However for me, this began with reading Dretske's book on what information was.
-The enduring point this left me with, was that the technical definitions of information (important in computing and in physics) particularly in communication are dependent on a pre-existing knowledge.
+The enduring point this left me with, was that the technical definitions of information (important in computing and in physics), particularly in communication, are dependent on a pre-existing knowledge.
 Dots and dashes only mean something when sender and receiver have pre-agreed that they are using Morse code, and so on.
 So information is useless, or rather non-existent, without prior knowledge of the alternatives and of how these differences appear in the data.

 If we consider the progression of stages data → information → knowledge → ... from left to right, then the right hand stage at each step extracts new value from the left, but only by virtue of assuming another kind of thing in advance.
 Essentially, then, the flavour of all the earlier steps in this progression is of building certainty from empirical sense data; a model of perception; "bottom up" construction.
 Yet it depends on pre-existing certainties, presupposed true but/and not tested or learned by the left to right flow.
 In this way the assumptions are like the knowledge vs. belief distinction: stances about what is being assumed at a given moment, rather than any absolute status.

-There is a converse to this: whenever you have to learn not a new item, but a new field e.g. when you switch research fields or start learning a completely new subject, then what you as a learner most needs is a working set (however simplified) of these assumptions without which little can be done.
-This is a top down direction of travel or priority; and is one way of explaining the importance of teachers: not to communicate lots of data, but to install assumptions that allow learning to begin, and to progress efficiently.
+There is a converse to this: whenever you have to learn not a new item, but a new field e.g. when you switch research fields or start learning a completely new subject, then what you as a learner most need is a working set (however simplified) of these assumptions without which little can be done.
+This is a top down direction of travel or priority; and it is one way of explaining the importance of teachers: not to communicate lots of data, but to install assumptions that allow learning to begin, and to progress efficiently.
 E.g. "don't run before you can walk", "don't bother looking at X it's beside the point", ...
 Installing these assumptions in a learner equips them, not with conclusions, but with the means to interpret and so self-teach the area.

 Web site logical path: [www.psy.gla.ac.uk] [~steve] [best] [this page]